 Sometimes your link will be up within just a few hours, while other times you might have to wait for a day or two before it’s live.
 That’s all; it’s really that simple.

 The only hard part about donation link building is finding the right websites to donate to.
-So I’ll spend the bulk of this guide giving you tips, tricks, and advice for finding those donation sites that will help you build domain authority.
+So we’ll spend the bulk of this guide giving you tips, tricks, and advice for finding those donation sites that will help you build domain authority.
 Here’s what you need to know.

 How to evaluate a donation site